↑

 The summary of benefits and coverage page is the correct page to find that answer UNLESS it is a non-covered service.

-More than likely, the service will NOT be on this list.
-But, if you don’t check it before starting services, and it is, you could be responsible for hundreds or thousands of dollars.
+But, if you don’t check it before starting services, and it IS on the Benefit Exclusion List, you could be responsible for hundreds or thousands of dollars!

-It is worth the 1 minute to check the list.
-(That minute could be a savings $500 or $5000 or $50,000!)
+It’s always, always worth the 1 minute to check the list.
+That minute could be a savings $500, $5000, or $50,000!

-The benefit exclusions list should always be your first place to review.
+The Benefit Exclusions List should always be your first place to review.

-No matter what the circumstance or situation, if it is a non-covered service, it will be denied on the first submission.
+No matter what the circumstance or situation, if it is an excluded, or in other words a non-covered service, it will be denied on the first submission.

 And, in my experience, the decision is RARELY overturned.

-The benefit exclusions list is the guide that the health plan uses to deny non-medical services, unproven treatment, experimental treatment, or anything else they do not want to cover.
-And, they tend to stick to this list so it is important to check.
+(The decision-makers are very careful not to approve anything on the Benefit Exclusion List.)
+It’s the guide that the health plan uses to deny non-medical services, unproven treatment, experimental treatment, or anything else they do not want to cover.

 Knowing this information provides:

-The opportunity to decide if you should seek an alternative treatment option or pay source.
+• The opportunity to decide if you should seek an alternative treatment option or pay source.

-Notice ahead of time if YOU will be FULLY responsible for the expenses.
+• Notice ahead of time if YOU will be FULLY responsible for the expenses.

-And lastly, if desired, the opportunity to submit a pre-certification or pre-approval request BEFORE the services are rendered to see if it could be covered (although it is rarely approved).
+• The opportunity to submit a pre-certification or pre-approval request BEFORE the services are rendered to see if it could be covered (although it is rarely approved).

-And, people assume they have complete coverage for all emergent services whether in or out-of-network.
+Many people are either unaware or ignore networks.
+And, they assume they’ll have complete coverage for all emergent services whether it’s in or out-of-network.

-No, it’s not always true!
+But that’s not always true!

 People buy health plans with either ONLY in-network coverage or HIGHER coverage by staying in a specific network (a specified group of providers).
-But if you do not seek network providers or know which health systems are considered ‘in-network’, this will not work well for you.

 I understand this can be a total hassle.
 And if you feel this way, do something different if you can.

 Buy a plan of coverage that has both in-network and non-network (also called out-of-network) coverage if you do not want to worry about the network.
-You will pay more for the health services, but it becomes less of an issue.

-Next, do not to assume emergent services will be covered (more and more plans are denying or excluding this).
+• Never assume emergent services will be covered (more and more plans are denying or excluding this).

-Look at the back of your health insurance card to see if there is a 24-hour nurse hotline.
+• Look at the back of your health insurance card to see if there is a 24-hour nurse hotline.

-You can call this number for guidance if you have an urgent/emergent (but not life-threatening) need.
+• You can call this number for guidance if you have an urgent/emergent (but not life-threatening) need.

-Nurse hotlines typically follow physician-approved guides to triage your need and provide you with options.
+• Nurse hotlines typically follow physician-approved guides to triage your need and provide you with options.

-Write down the time, date and name of the person you spoke with, what they said, AND WHERE THEY SENT YOU.
-Save this note someplace safe until you know if your claim gets paid.
-If not, include this information in an appeal.
+• Write down the time, date and name of the person you spoke with, what they said, AND WHERE THEY SENT YOU.

 If you do not have access to a nurse hotline and your need is not life-threatening, you can call the member services department (some only open during business hours – the number is on the back of your health insurance card) for close in-network provider options.
-It is best to obtain this information before it is needed.

 Preventative Services